Symplectic resolution of orbifolds with homogeneous isotropy: Introduction

 The general strategy is to endow the normal bundle $\nu_D$ of any homogeneous isotropy submanifold $D \subset X$ with the structure of an orbifold bundle with structure group $\UU(k)$, where $2k$ is the codimension of $D$.
 The singularities of $X$ at the points of $D$ are quotient singularities in the fibers $F=\CC^k/\G$ of $\nu_D$, where $\G$ is the isotropy group of $D$.
 The usual resolution of singularities for algebraic geometry allows to resolve each of the fibers $F$ of $\nu_D$ separately.
 However, we need this resolution to glue nicely when we change trivializations.
 For this we need an improvement of the classical theorem of resolution of singularities by Hironaka \cite{H}.
 This improvement is the \emph{constructive resolution of singularities} developed by Encinas and Villamayor \cite{EV}, which is compatible with group actions.
 Using their result we are able to construct the resolution $\tilde\nu_D$ of $X$ near $D$ as a smooth manifold.
-It is possible that one can use other resolutions of $F$ instead of the resolution of \cite{EV}, but the compatibility with group actions seems to be a necessary feature for the construction to be carried out globally on the bundle $\nu_D$.

 The resolution $\tilde\nu_D$ has the structure of a fiber bundle over $D$, with fiber the resolution $\tilde{F}$ of $F= \CC^k/\G$.
 Both base $D$ and fiber $\tilde{F}$ of the total space $\tilde\nu_D$ are symplectic, but this does not imply directly that $\tilde\nu_D$ admits a symplectic form.
 First we need to prove that there is no cohomological obstruction for this, which amounts to finding a cohomology class on the total space $\tilde\nu_D$ that restricts to the cohomology class of the symplectic form of the fiber.
 Secondly, we have to develop a globalization procedure for symplectic fiber bundles with non-compact symplectic fiber.
-The final step is to glue the symplectic form on $\tilde\nu_D$ with the original symplectic form of $X \setminus D$.
+The final step is to glue the symplectic form on $\tilde\nu_D$ with the original symplectic form of $X - D$.

 The main result is:

 \begin{theorem} Let $(X, \o)$ be a symplectic orbifold with isotropy set consisting of disjoint homogeneous isotropy subsets.
 Then there exists a symplectic manifold $(\tilde{X}, \tilde{\o})$ and a smooth map $b: (\tilde{X},\tilde{\o}) \to (X,\o)$ which is a symplectomorphism outside an arbitrarily small neighborhood of the isotropy set of $X$. \end{theorem}